Dogsplorer

 If you find yourself with a little extra room, why not pack a fun activity to try with your dog?
 Some camping-compatible ideas include:

-The Best Gear For Car Camping With A Dog
+The Best Gear for Car Camping with a Dog

 You’ve chosen an awe-inspiring spot and have a plethora of activities planned for you and your pups.
 Go ahead and grab your bags, it’s time to put your plan in motion!

-Sleep Essentials For Car Camping
+Sleep Essentials for Car Camping

 A good night’s sleep can make or break a camping trip.
 This is especially true for a car camping trip, where you can expect to be doing a fair amount of driving.
 There are a few different pieces of gear that you can choose from to create the perfect portable bedroom for you and your dog: